-Course No: 35201 Work Studies (2 units - Year 11) 35203 Work Studies (2 units - Year 12)
+Course No: 35201 Work Studies (2 unit - Year 11)

-Content Endorsed Course

-Exclusions:
+35203 Work Studies (2 unit - Year 12)

 16671 Work and the Community Life Skills

 Work in all its forms - paid and unpaid - plays a central role in our lives.
 Technological, social and economic factors are rapidly changing the nature of work, the traditional patterns of work organisation and how individuals engage in work.
 The successful transition of students from school to the workforce and further education and training is essential for individuals and for society.
 Individuals will need to be flexible and responsive to change along their career pathway.
 Opportunities for workers to change jobs, develop new skills and to obtain new experiences will be part of the future world of work.